 Most Hatch chiles consumed in the United States come from New Mexico.

-- ⅛ Cup White Onion, rough chop
+- ⅛ cup white onion, rough chop

-- ½ Teaspoon Oregano

 - 1 tablespoon(s) water

 - ½ tsp. oregano

-- ¼ Teaspoon Salt, or to taste
+- ¼ tsp. kosher salt, or to taste

-- ⅛ Teaspoon Pepper, or to taste
+- ⅛ tsp. ground black pepper, or to taste

 - Serve over enchiladas, eggs, potatoes, or nachos.
 Store any leftovers in the refrigerator for up to 5 days.